-In family therapy, it is helpful if your therapist has experience in conducting group sessions.
-He or she should be able to successfully moderate the time in order to make sure everyone gets a chance to speak and reply.
-This is crucial in order to find resolution for all parties involved.
+For conflicts within a family unit, it may help if your therapist has experience conducting group sessions.
+They should also be able to successfully moderate the time in order to make sure everyone gets a chance to speak and reply.
+This is crucial in order to find a resolution for all parties involved.

-Family therapy may be able to help specific issues that affect many families.
-For instance, dealing with a recent estrangement, divorce, or death are a few issues that family therapy can help with.
+Family therapy may be able to help specific issues that affect many families, like how to cope with a recent estrangement, divorce, or a death of a family member.

 It is important to stick with therapy and give it a chance.
-Family therapy has a different dynamic due to the number of people within a family unit.
-Cultural norms and the length of years that problems have existed create additional challenges.
+This may be difficult due to the number of people involved.
+Cultural norms and the length of years that problems have existed create additional challenges within a family.

 In many instances, family issues go back decades.
 Because of this, relationships and pain may be more intense.
 This make family therapy all the more important.
-There are better chances for success if all family members are active, present, and committed to finding a resolution.
+There are better chances for success if all family members are active, present, and committed to being respectful.